Network Censorship Circumvention

 Port Forwarding

 1. Run ip addr in terminal.
-Note your device’s private IP address.
+Note your device’s private IP address which is in the line inet.

 2. Open your modem’s web panel.